 This post may contain affiliate links.
 Read my whole disclosure here.

-One of the things that I love about my son is his joy of spending time in nature.
-He taught me to slow down, enjoy long walks, pay attention to all the little flowers on the side of the road, and even stop to watch all the ants on the trail behind our house.
+One of the things I love about my kids is how much they enjoy spending time in nature.
+They taught me to slow down, enjoy long walks, pay attention to all the little flowers on the side of the road, and even stop to watch the ants on the trail behind our house.

-Autumn brings even more joy to him because he likes to collect leaves, acorns, and pinecones.
-He likes spending time outside, enjoying the nice weather, and watching how nature changes.
-And I love doing this with him!
+Fall brings even more joy to my little ones because they like to collect leaves, acorns, and pinecones.
+They like spending time outside, enjoying the nice weather (and even the rainy days), and watching how nature changes.
+And I love doing this with them!

-I can’t wait to enjoy many fall activities with him and my husband, so I gathered here a little bucket list for this season!
-I’m glad to share it with you, and I hope that it will inspire you to try them!
+I can’t wait for us to enjoy many fall activities together , so I gathered here a little bucket list for this season!
+I’m glad to share it with you, and I hope that it will inspire you to try the activities as well!

 18 fall activities for families